gregor-smith/muhblog/README.md

 # muhlog

-A static site generator I use for [my blog](https://gregor-smith.github.io).
+A simple static site generator I use for [my blog](https://gregor-smith.github.io).

+* Looks decent on all devices
+* Generates lightweight, minified HTML and CSS (my front page is 4.51kB gzipped as of right now)
+* Use markdown files for entries
+* Has syntax highlighting for code blocks
+* Has [spoiler]spoiler tags[/spoiler]

 ## Usage
 Make sure you have `pipenv` and `yarn` available.